-Partial Reconfiguration is available as a licensed product within the Vivado Design Suite.
-Contact your local sales offices for pricing and ordering details.
-A Partial Reconfiguration license is included with every System Edition and Design Edition seat, and is available for purchase for WebPACK Edition seats.
+Partial Reconfiguration is available as a feature within the Vivado Design Suite.
+Starting with Vivado 2019.1, no Partial Reconfiguration license code is necessary to use this feature for any edition of Vivado.
+For older versions of Vivado, a Partial Reconfiguration license is included with every System Edition and Design Edition seat, and is available for purchase for WebPACK Edition seats.